-Goodluck Jonathan Leaves Door Open on 2027 Presidential Race
+Goodluck Jonathan Leaves Door Open for 2027 Presidential Race

-Goodluck Jonathan Leaves Door Open on 2027 Presidential Race
+Goodluck Jonathan Leaves Door Open for 2027 Presidential Race

-• Former President Goodluck Jonathan has reignited political debate after hinting he may join the 2027 presidential race
+• Former Nigerian President Goodluck Jonathan has reignited the political debate after hinting he may join the 2027 presidential race

-• Analysts warn that despite his popularity, Jonathan faces steep challenges including voter apathy, party divisions, and constitutional hurdles
+• Analysts warn that, despite his popularity, Jonathan would face issues like voter apathy, party divisions, and constitutional hurdles

-Former President Goodluck Jonathan has stirred fresh debate in Nigeria’s political landscape after declaring that he will “consult widely” before deciding whether to join the 2027 presidential race.
+Former President Goodluck Jonathan has stirred fresh debate in Nigeria’s political landscape after declaring that he will 'consult widely' before deciding whether to join the 2027 presidential race or not.

 His remarks came during a meeting with the Coalition for Jonathan 2027 in Abuja, where he emphasised patriotism, peace, and youth participation in politics.

-Court hears Jonathan eligibility suit as legal experts question his constitutional limit.
+Court hears former President Goodluck Jonathan's eligibility suit as legal experts question his constitutional limit.

-Jonathan consults widely on 2027 presidential race as youths urge him to contest.
+Former President Goodluck Jonathan says he will 'consult widely' on the 2027 presidential race as youths urge him to contest.
 Photo credit: GoodluckJonathan/x

 Source: Twitter

-“I’ve heard you and I will consult widely,” Jonathan said, a statement many interpret as his strongest signal yet of possible interest in contesting.
+In a statement many interpret as his strongest signal yet of possible interest in contesting, he said:

 Read also